gbirke/factory-book/chapters/all.rst

 If we want to use ``index.php`` with the front controller as the sole entry point of our application, then we need a different implementation of the ``Router`` class, that no longer compares file names, but uses URL parameters instead.
-Thanks to the clean architeture, this change is totally transparent to the rest of the code, the only place where we need to change code is the ``getRouter`` method in the ``WebUseCaseFactory`` and ``index.php``:
+Thanks to the clean architecture, this change is totally transparent to the rest of the code, the only place where we need to change code is the ``getRouter`` method in the ``WebUseCaseFactory`` and ``index.php``: